bramleyc/traffic-alert/README.md

 Serverless traffic alerting tool.
-Checks journey times on configured routes at scheduled times and sends a push notification if traffic is significantly worse than normal, or if you are likely to miss a target arrival time.
+Checks journey times on configured routes at scheduled times and sends a push notification if traffic is significantly worse than normal, or if you are likely to miss a target arrival time - or if it's all clear, for reassurance.

 Uses the TomTom API and ntfy.sh with limited calls to keep within free tiers.